Pineapple Matcha (Starbucks Copycat)

 It’s super-rich in antioxidants which protect against heart disease and cancer.
 It’s got amino acids, potent vitamins and minerals like vitamin C, selenium, magnesium, fiber and chromium, which all point to amazing benefits.

-Theanine that is found in matcha improves memory, concentration and mental function and has also been used to reduce anxiety and stress.
+Theanine, found in matcha, enhances memory, concentration, and mental function, and has also been used to alleviate anxiety and stress.

-Yes, it has caffeine, amounting to about the same as a brewed cup of coffee.
-But those that drink matcha a lot say the difference between matcha and your favorite brew is that matcha is calming and gives you steady energy without the crash.
+Yes, it contains caffeine, approximately equivalent to that of a brewed cup of coffee.
+But those who drink matcha a lot say the difference between matcha and your favorite brew is that matcha is calming and gives you steady energy without the crash.

 Allergy-friendly drink